the-ethical-ai/Climbing_Analysis/README.md

 This repository holds or will hold the following:

 1. A CSV file containin data about my rock climbing history beginning in May 2022 up to the present.
-2. A Jupyter notebook containing data visualization and analysis of the CSV data.
+2. (Not currently listed) A Jupyter notebook containing data visualization and analysis of the CSV data.
 3. (Not currently listed) Python files containing relevant classes
 4. (Not currently listed) A live file with links to a dashboard done with Microsoft Excel, Power BI, or Tableau (TBD)